Brazil calls on BRICS to heed 'cries' of Venezuelans - Journal du Cameroun

-Brazil’s Foreign Minister Ernesto Araujo on Friday pleaded with his counterparts in the BRICS group of emerging economies to heed the “cries” of Venezuelans and work together to end the crisis.
+Brazil’s Foreign Minister Ernesto Araujo on Friday pleaded with the country’s partners in the BRICS group of emerging economies to heed the “cries” of Venezuelans and work together to end the crisis.

-Araujo made the remarks at the start of a meeting with his counterparts from Russia, India, China and South Africa in Rio de Janeiro.
+Araujo made the remarks at a meeting with his counterparts from Russia, India, China and South Africa in Rio de Janeiro.

+The group is deeply divided over how to respond to a situation that has forced millions of Venezuelans to flee their collapsing economy.

 Russia and China still support Nicolas Maduro’s socialist government.

-“Venezuelans are crying for freedom,” Araujo said in his opening remarks to the meeting, which comes in the run-up to a leaders’ summit in November.
+“Venezuelans are crying for freedom,” Araujo told the meeting, which comes in the run-up to a leaders’ summit in November in the Brazilian capital of Brasilia.

 “We are hearing those cries in Brazil.
 The international community needs to hear these cries to do something and to act.”